cellgeni/docs/docs/source/jupyterhub.rst

 Copying data to/from other hosts
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 You can also copy data to/from other hosts, like the farm, using a terminal (click on the ``Terminal`` icon in the Launcher).
-In this example we copy from the farm for the user ``ak27``.

 **Using rsync**